Truth is a big deal.

 When someone shares a bogus headline (even if they think it’s true), they are cutting with both sides of the blade.
 They become both the victim and liar at the same time.

-In a recent interview with Rolling Stone, President Barack Obama says fake and/or erroneous news represents one of the biggest challenges facing the United States:
+In 2016, President Barack Obama told Rolling Stone that fake and/or erroneous news represents one of the biggest challenges facing the United States: